33cc77/Colorplane/README.md

 ## Dependencies
 jQuery

-(but you can easily edit it to use MooTools or javascript libraries)
+(but you can easily edit it to use MooTools or other javascript libraries)

 ## Examples